Yamilongus/Pregunta-Interactua-Data-Communications/README.md

 Testing: Thoroughly test the codes under various conditions to ensure reliability.
 Overall:

 These codes provide a solid foundation for building a simple client-server system for question-based interactions.
-By addressing the suggested improvements, you can create a more robust, flexible, and user-friendly application.